Great Eastern Main Line: Services

-The majority of trains are operated by Abellio Greater Anglia, with the Elizabeth line operating the Liverpool Street to Shenfield stopping "metro" trains.
+The majority of trains are operated by Greater Anglia, with the Elizabeth line operating the Liverpool Street to Shenfield stopping "metro" trains.
 A limited number of weekend (and when engineering work is planned) c2c services, operate on part of the line between Stratford and Liverpool Street.

 Main line

 Fast and semi-fast services utilise the main line between Liverpool Street and Shenfield.
 Branch lines diverge at Romford, Shenfield, Witham, Marks Tey, Colchester, Ipswich, Stowmarket and Norwich.

-Additionally, a very limited number of main line services call at Ilford, Seven Kings and Gidea Park during early mornings and late nights, often for the convenience of drivers who may be working at these locations.
+Additionally, a very limited number of main-line services call at Ilford, Seven Kings and Gidea Park during early mornings and late nights, often for the convenience of train drivers who may be working from these locations.

-† Needham Market is not served by main line trains.
+† Needham Market is not served by main-line trains.